Student Services

 Lawley Alumni

 We have an active Alumni, with many reunions occurring annually.
-The school also celebrated its 50th Anniversary in 2005.
+In 2025, we celebrate 70 years of quality education.

 Healthy Active Program

-is a program designed to encourage physical activity, student wellbeing and a healthy lifestyle.
-One of the major developments was the installation of the Fitness Course on the top oval in 2010.
+This is a program designed to encourage physical activity, student wellbeing and a healthy lifestyle.

 Social Events